 Using Internal Condoms

 When using female condoms, ensure you have the right size and type of condom before you start.
-The most common sizing is 178 mm long by 81 mm wide, but some manufacturers make larger sizes if your partner has a penis bigger than 178 mm.
+The most common sizing is 178 mm long by 81 mm wide, but some manufacturers make other sizes if your partner has a penis bigger than 178 mm.

 To use an internal condom correctly, follow our step-by-step guide.